robinadr/smarter-archives/readme.txt

 * `empty_month_class` (default: `empty-month`) -- class applied to empty months (can use this to gray them out)
 * `order` (default: `DESC`) -- order the years are shown in (`ASC` for ascending, `DESC` for descending)

+**Advanced Usage**

+There is a function, `get_smarter_archives()`, that returns the raw array with the years, months, and post counts.
+You can use this for ultimate customization.

 **Example Usage**

 	[smarter-archives order="DESC" after_month="&bull;"]